hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 }
 ```

-For loops do not return completions, as they execute sequentially
+A `for` loop does not return completions, as it executes sequentially
-and in order.
+and in-order.

 ## Examples